-Immediately following successful completion of the thesis proposal, students must submit a petition for Approval of Candidacy for a Doctoral Degree through the graduate program coordinator.
-In thesis programs, the attainment of candidacy marks the completion of all requirements for the degree other than those related to research leading to the writing, submission, and defense of the thesis.
+of candidacy marks the completion of all requirements for the degree other than those related to research leading to the writing, submission, and defense of the thesis.
 Requirements include (a) completing required course work, (b) passing the preliminary exam, which demonstrates your solid foundation in civil and environmental engineering at the graduate level (c) passing the qualifying exam, which demonstrates the ability for effective oral and written communication, and shown the ability to carry on scholarly work in his/her subject area.

-- Ph.D. students must be approved for candidacy before the beginning of the ninth semester of their residency at Rice. - Each student's individualized time boundaries are available in Esther.
+- ➤ Ph.D. students must be approved for candidacy before the beginning of the ninth semester of their residency at Rice. - Each student's individualized time boundaries are available in Esther.
 Students who are approaching or who have passed their deadline for candidacy, and who have not met all requirements for candidacy must submit an extension of candidacy request.
 Extensions are approved on a case-by-case basis by the Office of Graduate and Postdoctoral Studies. - The Office of Graduate & Postdoctoral Studies will impose a \$125 reinstatement fee on students who are allowed to continue but have exceeded their time boundaries without prior approval.

-All Ph.D. students must submit a petition for approval of candidacy.
-Candidacy forms can be found on the Graduate and Postdoctoral website: http://graduate.rice.edu/forms.
+All Ph.D. students must submit a petition for approval of candidacy before their time boundary deadline or before the graduation deadline, whichever comes first.
 Petitions should be submitted to atorres@rice.edu.
-Once candidacy has been approved by the Dean of Graduate and Postdoctoral Studies, the student can then schedule, in coordination with his or her research advisor, a public thesis defense.
+Once candidacy has been approved by the Dean of Graduate and Postdoctoral Studies, students can schedule, in coordination with his or her research advisor, a public thesis defense.

-Request for extension of time to candidacy.
+Request for extension of time to candidacy